INFORMSJoC/2022.0312/README.md

 [![INFORMS Journal on Computing Logo](https://INFORMSJoC.github.io/logos/INFORMS_Journal_on_Computing_Header.jpg)](https://pubsonline.informs.org/journal/ijoc)

 # Constraint Learning to Define Trust Regions in Optimization Over Pre-Trained Predictive Models
+This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

-This repository contains the problem instances and results in the article "Constraint Learning to Define Trust Regions in Optimization Over Pre-Trained Predictive Models", authored by Chenbo Shi, Mohsen Emadikhiav, Leonardo Lozano, and David Bergman.
+The purpose of this repository is to share the instances and results used in the paper "Constraint Learning to Define Trust Regions in Optimization Over Pre-Trained Predictive Models", authored by Chenbo Shi, Mohsen Emadikhiav, Leonardo Lozano, and David Bergman.

 ## Cite
 To cite the contents of this repository, please cite both the paper and this repo, using their respective DOIs.